Al-Tehrani/blog/_teaching/2022-fall-ta-2.md

 📚 Course Title & Code
 ======
-ME 202 – Statistics for Engineers
+**ME 202 – Statistics for Engineers**

 🧾 Course Description (Content Summary)
 ======
-This course covers fundamental statistical techniques essential for engineering applications.
-Topics include frequency distributions, measures of central tendency and dispersion (such as standard deviation), probability theory, and key probability distributions including binomial, Poisson, and normal distributions.
-Additional topics include sampling methods, statistical estimation, hypothesis testing (t-tests and chi-squared tests), least squares curve fitting, statistical process control, correlation, regression, and the principles of experimental design.
+This course introduced key statistical concepts and methodologies tailored for engineering applications.
+Covered topics included:

+- Frequency distributions and data visualization
+- Measures of central tendency and variability (e.g., mean, standard deviation)
+- Fundamentals of probability theory
+- Discrete and continuous probability distributions:
+  - Binomial, Poisson, and Normal distributions
+- Sampling techniques and statistical estimation
+- Hypothesis testing using t-tests and chi-squared tests
+- Least squares curve fitting and linear regression
+- Statistical process control methods
+- Experimental design principles for engineering studies

+As a Teaching Assistant, I supported students through tutorials and office hours, provided detailed feedback on assignments and exams, and helped reinforce the application of statistical tools in solving real-world engineering problems.